 - That was 0.55% lower than the 30-year rate.

 While your monthly payment may not drop with a 15-year mortgage (in fact, it could increase), the shorter term will enable you to close out your mortgage faster while paying significantly less on interest payments.

 2. Buy a home

-With housing prices in many regions of the country still depressed from the Global Financial Crisis of 2007-2009, the current environment may be a good time to buy your first home or upgrade to another home that better suits your needs.
-Lower home prices combined with historically low mortgage rates could give you the best of both worlds in terms of finding a home to buy with affordable payments.
+Although home prices have been rising in many parts of the country, the current environment may be a good time to buy your first home or upgrade to another home that better suits your needs.

 3. Choose a fixed rate mortgage